MaddyGuthridge/Flapi/Protocol.md

 * `msg_data` is the full message data, if provided.
 Otherwise, the message data is `None`.
 Note that if the data was split across multiple messages, it will be joined before calling this function.
+* `scope` is a dictionary containing a local scope that should be used when executing arbitrary code.
 * Return type is `int` for status code, and optionally `bytes` for response data.
 Note that if the response needs to be split across multiple messages, this will be handled internally by the server.